Image 2024 10 04 T07 03 54

-How to prepare your business for the great resignation
+How to prepare your business for the Great Resignation

 With much of the world now free from COVID restrictions (or very close to it), the focus has turned to what is set to be the next big challenge for businesses - "the great resignation".
 The predictions that millions of workers across the world will leave their jobs in the next several months seem to be legitimate, with clear evidence it's already begun in some countries.
 And it could mean significant problems for employers.